ainize-team/tabtab/README.md

 ## How to use it?
 Select a theme, Write your text in a text editor.

-f you can't come up with something to write while writing, press the Tab button to get recommendations.
+If you can't come up with something to write while writing, press the Tab button to get recommendations.

 Select the Short button if you want to recommend a few words, or the long button if you want a long sentence without an idea at all.